Continuation: First-class continuations

 First-class continuations are a language's ability to completely control the execution order of instructions.
 They can be used to jump to a function that produced the call to the current function, or to a function that has previously exited.
 One can think of a first-class continuation as saving the execution state of the program.
-It is important to note that true first-class continuations do not save program data – unlike a process image – only the execution context.
+True first-class continuations do not save program data – unlike a process image – only the execution context.
 This is illustrated by the "continuation sandwich" description: